jassielof/typst-fontawesome/README.md

 But only `Free` and `Brands` are tested by me.
 That is, three font files are used to test:

-- Font Awesome 6 Free (Also named as _Font Awesome 6 Free Regular_)
+- Font awesome 7Free (Also named as _Font awesome 7Free Regular_)
-- Font Awesome 6 Free Solid
+- Font awesome 7Free Solid
-- Font Awesome 6 Brands
+- Font awesome 7Brands

 Due to some limitations of typst 0.12.0, the regular and solid versions are treated as different fonts.
 In this library, `solid` is used to switch between the regular and solid versions.

 To use other sets or specify one set, you can pass the `font` parameter to the inner `text` function: \
-`fa-icon("github", font: "Font Awesome 6 Pro Solid")`
+`fa-icon("github", font: "Font awesome 7Pro Solid")`

 If you have Font Awesome Pro, please help me test the library with the Pro set.
 Any feedback is appreciated.